 If You Are Being Watched Or Are Detained

 If you have been detained, it’s best to cooperate and request legal representation.
 Do not try to run or explain your way out of the situation.
 Take note of who approached you and how you were detained.
-Stores are required to follow very specific guidelines for shoplifting.
-Contact a criminal defense attorney, Law Office of B.D.
+Stores are required to follow particular guidelines for shoplifting.
+Contact an Indianapolis criminal defense attorney, Law Office of B.D.
 Williams, Esq, at F:P:Sub:Phone} to help you with your case.